 Engaging with our shareholders is a key priority for the Board and it is committed to maintaining this dialogue to ensure we continue to focus on helping shareholders to understand the various facets of our business model and Mylan's differentiated approach.
 The dialogue also ensures that we are informed by their perspectives on topics that matter most to them.
-The Board was disappointed with the results of the Say-on-Pay vote at the 2017 AGM.
-Accordingly, following the 2017 AGM and into the second quarter of 2018, five independent directors and the Chairman and, separately, the CEO and other members of management, undertook an extensive shareholder-outreach initiative.
+As we stated in the "Shareholder Engagement" section, the Board was disappointed with the results of the Say-on-Pay vote at the 2017 AGM.
+Accordingly, following the 2017 AGM and into the second quarter of 2018, five independent directors and the Chairman and, separately, the CEO and other members of management, undertook an extensive shareholder-outreach initiative, meeting with shareholders representing approximately 50% of shares outstanding, which included over 70% of the shares held by our 50 largest shareholders.

 Shareholders expressed support for the members of our management team and for the structure of our ongoing compensation program, including pay mix and metrics used to measure performance for purposes of annual and long-term incentive compensation.
-Shareholders did, however, express their concerns regarding total reported compensation in Mylan's Proxy Statement for the 2017 AGM (the "2017 Proxy Statement") as the key reason for votes against the 2017 Say-on-Pay vote.
+Shareholders did, however, express their concerns regarding total reported compensation in the 2017 Proxy Statement as the key reason for votes against the 2017 Say-on-Pay vote.
 During those discussions, we explained the background on the compensation amounts reported for 2016 and referred shareholders to prior public documents, explaining the basis for compensation (reported in 2016) as well as decisions the Board had already taken in 2017.